simfection/simfection/README.md

 simfection/simfection:latest start.sh jupyter notebook --NotebookApp.token=''
 ```

-To execute a model run, use the following code.
-Replace `simfection -h` with any
+### Test the Docker Container

-command line command.
+To test the docker container, use the following code.
+You should the help output from `simfection`.

 ```shell
 docker exec simfection bash -c 'simfection -h'